Dima Yakovlev Law: Namesake

-In the State Duma, the law was informally named after Dima Yakovlev (born Dmitry Yakovlev), a Russian toddler who was adopted by Miles Harrison of Virginia.
+In the State Duma, the law was informally named after Dmitry "Dima" Yakovlev, a Russian toddler who was adopted by Miles Harrison of Virginia.
 The child was renamed Chase Harrison while in the United States.
 In July 2008, less than three months after he arrived in the United States, Dima died while he was strapped into his adoptive father's car.
 He had been left alone for nine hours in the car after his father forgot to take him to daycare service.

 Following trial, Harrison was acquitted of involuntary manslaughter by a Circuit Court judge in Fairfax County, Virginia, in January 2009.
 The case became national news in Russia, highlighting abuse cases involving Russian children adopted by American parents.
 Following the child's death, Russian federal prosecutors opened an investigation into the circumstances of the incident, while Russian authorities called for restriction or ending of the adoption of Russian children by Americans.

 On 28 December 2012, Governor of Pskov Oblast Andrey Turchak suspended two officials pending an investigation into their roles in the adoption of Dima Yakovlev.